oldmartijntje/Totally-Normal-Chess-Simulator/README.md

-# TopCommentEnhancer
+# Chess Simulator 256

-this website is an experiment.
-Where people vote what I'll add to it next.
+I am creating this totally accurate (probably not accurate) chess simulator.
+Where people on [r/anarchychess](https://www.reddit.com/r/AnarchyChess/) tell me what to add.